Exposition Internationale des Arts et Techniques dans la Vie Moderne: Italian Pavilion

-Italy was vying for attention between Nazi Germany and the Soviet Union who presented themselves as great (and opposing) forces to be reckoned with.
-Italy was the benevolent dictatorship: sunny, open and Mediterranean, it was founded on discipline, order and unity.
 Marcello Piacentini was given the job of designing the pavilion exterior.
 He used a modern reinforced concrete frame combined with traditional elements such as colonnades, terraces, courts and galleries, the tower form, Classical rhythms and the use of Mediterranean marble and stucco.
 The pavilion was nestled under the Eiffel tower looking out over the Seine to the main part of the Exposition site.

 Giuseppe Pagano was responsible for the overall co-ordination of the exhibits and was the first impact on entering the building, its large courtyard garden and its hall of honour.
-The main entry was through the Court of Honour that showcased life size examples of Italy's most important contribution to the history of technology.
-Arturo Martini's Victory of the Air presided over the space, her dark bronze form standing out against a seemingly infinite backdrop of blue-grey Venetian mosaic tiles.
-From there visitors could visit the Colonial Exhibits by Mario Sironi and the Gallery of Tourism before enjoying a plate of real spaghetti on the restaurant terrace.
-The courtyard garden was designed a respite from the exhibits with a symphony of green grass and green-glazed tiles set against red flowers and burgundy porphyry.
+The main entry was through the "Court of Honour."
+Arturo Martini's Victory of the Air presided over the space, its dark bronze form standing out against a backdrop of blue-grey Venetian mosaic tiles.
+From there visitors could visit the Colonial Exhibits by Mario Sironi and the Gallery of Tourism.
+The courtyard garden used green grass and green-glazed tiles set against red flowers and burgundy porphyry.

-The Hall of Honour was the pavilion's most dramatic and evocative space.
-It also 'repurposed' an existing artwork: Mario Sironi's Corporative Italy (Fascist Work) mosaic from the 1936 Triennale that had now been completed with numerous figures engaged in different types of work and the figure of the imperial Roman eagle flying in from the right hand side.
-The 8m x 12 m work towered over the two-storey height space that occupied the top of the pavilion's tower, making it the centre piece of the pavilion's decorative and propaganda program.
+The Hall of Honour 'repurposed' an existing artwork: Mario Sironi's Corporative Italy (Fascist Work) mosaic from the 1936 Triennale that had now been completed with numerous figures engaged in different types of work and the figure of the imperial Roman eagle.
+The 8m x 12 m work towered over the two-storey height space that occupied the top of the pavilion's tower, making it the centre piece of the pavilion's propaganda program.
 The enthroned figure of Italy represented corporatism, the economic policy of Italian fascism.
-The room was a celebration of all those aspects of Fascist society that Pagano wholeheartedly believed in: social harmony, government input to generate industrial innovation and support for artists, professionals and craftsmen as well as workers.
-Here Pagano had the joy of working alongside five different artists and placing Italy's newest industrial material such as linoleum and Termolux (shatterproof plate glass) next to a sumptuous chandelier from Murano and amber marble.
+Italy's newest industrial material such as linoleum and Termolux (shatterproof plate glass) were used next to a chandelier from Murano and amber marble.